OwenMur21/News-Highlights/README.md

  - Clone the repository
  - Edit the start.sh file with your api key from: http://newsapi.org/
  - Install python 3.7
- - Run chmod a+x start.py
+ - Run chmod a+x start.sh
- - Run ./start.py
+ - Run ./start.sh

 ## Known Bugs